choisir cup menstruelle

 • Check that it's in place by running a finger around it.

-• After inserting the cup, it should sit snugly against your vaginal wall.
-If you feel the stem, it’s too long.
-Trim it with disinfected scissors.
-The medical-grade silicone Louloucup adapts to your anatomy for optimal comfort.
+• After insertion, the cup should be adhered to the vaginal wall.
+If you feel the stem, it's too long.
+Cut it with disinfected scissors.
+The Louloucup made of medical-grade silicone adapts to your anatomy for optimal comfort.

 cup